 We stayed central to The Landing area of Disney Spring for our happy hour afternoon.
 That’s simply because there’s a higher concentration of options there.

-We could have jumped ship to go to the West Side of Disney Springs, where House of Blues is.
+We could have jumped ship to go to the West Side of Disney Springs, where House of Blues and Cirque du Soleil are.
 But we would have missed the City Works happy hour regardless since they don’t offer it on Fridays and we were at Disney Springs on a Friday.

 Here is some additional information about Disney Springs Happy Hour spots, though, if you are ambitious and start earlier than we were able to…or if you are there during a weekday other than Friday.